oroinc/documentation/platform/dev_guide/web_framework/architecture.rst

 .. note:: More information on this is available in the next section of this guide which is dedicated to OroPlatform and its Security System.

 However, this RBAC system of Oro applications widely uses `Symfony Security Components <https://symfony.com/doc/3.4/components/security.html>`_.
-It is, therefore, important that you  familiarize yourself with them to ba able to work with Oro applications.
+It is, therefore, important that you  familiarize yourself with them to be able to work with Oro applications.

 .. _dev-guide-application-web-framework-symfony-databases-management-doctrine-orm: